 The laboratory parameter used to determine if warfarin anticoagulation is therapeutic is the INR.
 During warfarin therapy, a blood sample is taken to determine the INR.
 Once a patient is in the maintenance phase of therapy, the INR typically is collected at least every four weeks.
 If a patient's INR becomes supratherapeutic or subtherapeutic, another INR will need to be collected within 1 to 7 days to ensure the patient's level has returned to the therapeutic range.
 An INR may also be collected when starting, discontinuing, or changing doses of medications that are known to interact with warfarin.

-For a patient with warfarin toxicity, treatment depends on the INR and presence of bleeding.
-The first step in treating a patient is to discontinue warfarin and consider administering vitamin K. If the INR is over 10 without bleeding, oral vitamin K 1 to 5 mg may be given.
+For a patient with warfarin toxicity, treatment depends on the INR and the presence of bleeding.
+The first step in treating a patient is to discontinue warfarin and consider administering vitamin K. If the INR is over 10 without bleeding, oral vitamin K 1 to 5 mg is an option.
 Oral vitamin K may take up to 24 hours to fully reverse warfarin-induced coagulopathy.
 If a patient is bleeding, intravenous vitamin K may be dosed at 1 to 10 mg depending on the severity.
 Intravenous vitamin K can often reverse coagulopathy within 4 to 6 hours.
 Subcutaneous vitamin K should be reserved for select patients since vitamin K is a fat-soluble vitamin and subject to erratic absorption from the subcutaneous tissue.
-If a more rapid reversal is necessary, fresh frozen plasma (FFP) can be administered, though administration often takes several hours.
+If a more rapid reversal is necessary, the clinician can order fresh frozen plasma (FFP), though administration often takes several hours.
 If the clinician desires emergent reversal, four-factor prothrombin complex concentrates (4F-PCCs) can be rapidly administered with a full reversal of coagulopathy within 15 to 30 minutes with less volume compared to plasma.

 Management of drug-drug interactions related to warfarin and its sequelae should involve an interprofessional approach involving laboratory technicians, nurses, pharmacists, and physicians.
 The first step in managing these interactions often comes at the time of warfarin prescribing.
 Physicians should work closely with pharmacists to avoid prescribing medications that have interactions.
 If these medications are absolutely necessary, adjustment of the patient's dose of warfarin may be needed with close followup and monitoring early in the treatment regimen.
 The patient should also receive education on the prevalence of these interactions, many of which exist with drugs or supplements that do not require a prescription.

 In the event of toxicity, physicians must rapidly assess bleeding risk or the degree of bleeding and identify less common complications of warfarin therapy.
 Coordination with a pharmacist, blood bank technician, and nursing staff are all often required to quickly obtain and administer appropriate reversal agents and appropriately monitor response to therapy.
 Pharmacists can recommend dosing changes and/or reversal agents, which will be delivered by the nursing staff.
 Emergent bleeding can represent an "all hands on deck" situation, and coordinated care across professional lines is key for efficient therapeutic action.
-Only by working together can the interprofessional healthcare tea, minimize drug-drug interactions with warfarin, and rapidly treat those that could not have been prevented, leading to optimal patient care.
-[Level V]
+Only by working together can the interprofessional healthcare tea, minimize drug-drug interactions with warfarin, and rapidly treat those that were not preventable, leading to optimal patient care.
+[Level 5]

 |||Antithrombotic therapy for VTE disease: Antithrombotic Therapy and Prevention of Thrombosis, 9th ed: American College of Chest Physicians Evidence-Based Clinical Practice Guidelines., Kearon C,Akl EA,Comerota AJ,Prandoni P,Bounameaux H,Goldhaber SZ,Nelson ME,Wells PS,Gould MK,Dentali F,Crowther M,Kahn SR,, Chest, 2012 Feb [PubMed PMID: 22315268]|